randyf333/AI-ApplicationsProject/README.md

 Through this project, we were able to explore how different environmental, temporal, and spatial factors contribute to the severity of car accidents.
 By testing multiple machine learning models, we gained a better understanding of what types of algorithms work best for this kind of structured, real world data.

-Overall, XGBoost performed the best, reaching about 71% accuracy, which makes sense because boosted tree models are known to handle tabular and mixed type features very well.
-Our attention based neural network did not reach the same level of accuracy, but it was still useful because it helped us interpret which features the model considered important.
-The Random Forest served as a good baseline but showed lower performance compared to the other two.

-From the results, we found that weather conditions, visibility, and local accident density played a big role in predicting severity.
-Features related to road infrastructure and time of day also contributed, but to a smaller degree.
-One of the challenges we faced was the moderate severity class, which was harder to predict correctly due to overlapping patterns with the other classes.